tech1science1/BMML_FC/README.md

 - Swin-UNet:
   <https://github.com/HuCaoFighting/Swin-Unet.git>

+### Loss functions
-### /scripts/EqualizedFocalLoss.py, /scripts/FocalLoss.py, and /scripts/DiceLoss.py are used to trianed the DL models.
+- /scripts/EqualizedFocalLoss.py, /scripts/FocalLoss.py, and /scripts/DiceLoss.py are used to trianed the DL models.
-### /scripts/TverskyLoss.py are used as Tversky Loss for the DL models.
+- /scripts/TverskyLoss.py are used as Tversky Loss for the DL models.
 Setting alpha = 0.5 & beta = 0.5 makes it the Dice Loss.
 - **RECOMMEND** to get the code from their authors.

 ### Jilin-1 satellite imagery